bonitasoft/bonita-ui-designer-web-components/README.md

 Generate the properties file using the [cwb CLI](https://github.com/bonitasoft/bonita-ui-designer-sdk/blob/main/custom-widget-builder/README.md#main-usage).
 If the generator cannot get any information to generate the properties file, please consider either adding information to your components using JSDoc (see above), or generate a properties template file using the CLI.
+Tip: If you see `Cannot get any information from file` error message, verify if `@element` JSDoc tag is present

 ### Generating a web component bundle